LakshayManglani/email-service/README.md

 ---

-Thank you for using our Auth Service!
-We hope it helps you manage authentication in your projects efficiently.
+Thank you for using our Service!
+We hope it helps you.